-LIBRARY:
+LIBRARY

 The library of Horizon Career College provides service to all students.
-A well-rounded collection of reference materials, including professional journals and resource textbooks are available.
+A well-rounded collection of reference materials, including professional journals and resource textbooks is available.

 The library is open during normal business hours.
 All materials are to remain in the building.
 Photocopies are available upon request.
-A per page fee of five (5) cents is charged.
+A per page fee of five cents (\$.05) is charged.